Culinary Arts (316)

 316-110.
 Applied Food Service Sanitatn.
 (1 Credit)

 Study the characteristics and transmission of food-borne diseases, and learn how to safely handle food and equipment.
-Earn a certificate from the Educational Institute of the National Restaurant Association upon completion of the course.
+Earn a certificate from the Educational Institute of the National Restaurant Association upon completion of the course and passing the Servsafe Food Managers exam.

 316-115.
 Culinary Nutrition.
 (2 Credits)